pingcap/tispark/docs/authorization_userguide.md

 ## limitations

-- Can't work with other datasource except tidb
+- Can't work with other datasource except TiDB
 - Not supported with role-based privileges
 - Not supported with TiDB Data Source API, such as TiBatchWrite